HayLahav/EAT_Segmentation_Track/README.md

-# EAT Segmentation — Membrane Morphodynamics in Label-Free Microscopy (TBC)
+# EAT Segmentation - Membrane Morphodynamics in Label-Free Microscopy (TBC)

 ---

 ## Overview

 The **Epithelial-to-Amoeboid Transition (EAT)** is a phenotypic switch in cancer cells linked to aggressive, adhesion-independent metastatic motility.
-Its earliest cellular reporters — membrane **Ruffles** (actin-driven lamellipodia) and **Blebs** (pressure-driven spherical protrusions) — are systematically missed by existing tools because they occupy only 3–5% of the cell boundary and differ from background by as little as 5–15 intensity units in a 16-bit phase-contrast image.
+Its earliest cellular reporters, membrane **Ruffles** (actin-driven lamellipodia) and **Blebs** (pressure-driven spherical protrusions), are systematically missed by existing tools because they occupy only 3–5% of the cell boundary and differ from background by as little as 5–15 intensity units in a 16-bit phase-contrast image.

 This project detects EAT morphological signatures from **label-free phase-contrast microscopy** alone — no fluorescent probes, no manual annotation of ruffles or blebs.
 It combines bio-inspired membrane enhancement with deep segmentation and diffusion-based ruffle prediction, evaluated on the [LIVECell](https://github.com/sartorius-research/LIVECell) dataset on EAT-relevant cancer cell lines (MCF7, SkBr3, SKOV3).